pymmcore-plus/pymmcore-plus/docs/guides/pycromanager_migration.md

 via a ZMQ socket.
 Commands are serialized and sent to the Java process, which in turn controls the native C++ micro-manager core via MMCoreJ.

-This has the advantage of being able to use all existing Java-based micro-manager plugins and libraries.
+This has the advantage of being able to use the mature MMStudio ecosystem, and all existing Java-based micro-manager plugins and libraries.
 But the design also comes with some limitations:

 - it requires Java be installed and running, which makes installation and startup more complicated.